orkan/ffmpeg/README.md

 2. Right click on your media file, choose: Send To > Convert to mp4

 ## Batch processing:
+Proccess multiple files from different locations at once with `convert.bat` tool.
 Command: `autoload.bat convert.bat files.bat`

 In `files.bat`: